-5.3 To what extent have remedies been imposed in foreign-to-foreign mergers?
+5.4 To what extent have remedies been imposed in foreign-to-foreign mergers?
+Are national carve-outs possible and have these been applied in previous deals?

-As foreign-to-foreign mergers fall within the scope of the Turkish merger control regime to the extent that the turn-over thresholds are triggered, remedies can also be submitted in foreign-to-foreign transactions by the parties, and thus the Remedy Guideline is also applicable in terms of foreign-to-foreign transactions.
+As foreign-to-foreign mergers fall within the scope of the Turkish merger control regime to the extent that the turnover thresholds are triggered, remedies can also be submitted in foreign-to-foreign transactions by the parties, and thus the Remedy Guideline is also applicable in terms of foreign-to-foreign transactions.